rafworkonly/rafworkonly.github.io/submit.md

 title: How to make a submission!
 ---
 We made this site as a place to share the things we and the people in our lives are thinking about.
 There's too much shit on the internet that's written by people you don't know or not even written by people at all!
 This site is a place to engage with your local community.
-The project is entirely free, open-source, and is not associated to any institution.
+It's free, open-source, and just for fun.

 To make a submission:

 We recommend you sit down with a piece of paper and a pen and handwrite your message.
-Give it to us (or send a photo/scan), and we will type it up with you.
+Send a photo/scan, and we can type it up with you.

 We advise you to:
 - Say what you wanna say (any topic)